ryanquincypaul/fairpayWeb/README.md

 ## TODO

-As this is a proof of concept, any further changes made to this project will be for I hope to add/fix the following
+As this is a proof of concept, any further changes made to this project will be for demo purposes only.
+I would also like to add the following to the future iteration of this app.
 * Add local minimum wage information
-* Nicer home page
-* Prune needless URL attributes from responses (e.g. when there are no federal wages for a year)*
+* Design the UI based on requirements from the requesting user instead of just rolling standard Bootstrap
+* Accurate translations
+* More translations (Arabic, French, Bangla, etc.) to keep us with large populations in the US
+* Provide location specific law office or non-profit contact info for users to contact regarding potential wage theft.

 # Angular-CLI Information

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.